-D.L (D ) ¢

-Balance as of December 31, 2019 \$ -
+Balance as of December 31, 2019 \$

 Increases (Decreases) for current year 2,095

 Increases (Decreases) for prior years 3,126

 Settlements

 Reductions for Expiration of Statute of Limitations

 Balance as of December 31, 2020 5,221

 Increases (Decreases) for current year

 Increases (Decreases) for prior years 183

 Settlements

 Reductions for Expiration of Statute of Limitations (1,293)

 Balance as of December 31, 2021 \$ 4,111

+Increases (Decreases) for current year

+Increases (Decreases) for prior years

+Settlements

+Reductions for Expiration of Statute of Limitations (1,337)

+Balance as of December 31, 2022 \$ 2,774

-As of December 31, 2021 the company had \$4,111 of gross unrecognized tax benefits, \$0 of which would impact the effective income tax rate if recognized.
-As of December 31, 2021, 2020 and 2019 the Company recognized interest and penalties related to uncertain tax positions of \$800, \$903, and \$0, respectively.
+As of December 31, 2022 and 2021, the company had \$2,774 and \$4,111 respectively of gross unrecognized tax benefits, \$0 and \$0 respectively of which would impact the effective income tax rate if recognized.
+As of December 31, 2022, 2021, and 2020 the Company recognized interest and penalties related to uncertain tax positions of \$554, \$800, and \$903 respectively.
 The unrecognized tax benefits recorded by the company relate to historical tax positions taken by businesses previously acquired by the Company.
 The Company is subject to indemnification of any assessments related to these specific positions and has established a receivable for the same amount of the reserve.
-The US federal statute of limitations remains open for the tax year 2018 through the present.
-The state return statute of limitations generally remains open for the tax year 2018 through the present.
+The US federal statute of limitations remains open for the tax year 2019 through the present.
+The state return statute of limitations generally remains open for the tax year 2019 through the present.